“I have learned over the years that when one’s mind is made up,

 “As the artist picks his way along, rejecting and accepting as

-certain patterns of enquiry emerge.”
+he goes, certain patterns of enquiry emerge.”

 –Bridget Riley